 The primate that uses echo-location

-The aye-aye is the world’s largest nocturnal primate and, like other lemurs, is found only in Madagascar.
-It has evolved a series of adaptations to fit its unusual feeding habits, making it one of the most bizarre-looking animals on the planet.
+The aye-aye is the world’s largest nocturnal primate and, like other lemurs, is found only on the African island of Madagascar.
+It has evolved a series of adaptations to fit its unusual feeding habits, making it one of the most bizarre-looking animals on the planet!

-Among the aye-aye’s peculiar features are its skeletally thin middle finger, which it uses to tap on branches before listening for the reverberations of grubs moving in cavities beneath the tree-bark with its large ears – a process known as echolocation.
-If a grub is heard, the aye-aye rips open the cavity with its incredibly strong teeth and hooks out the grub with its highly dextrous fourth finger.
-This finger has its own ball and socket joint, making it especially effective at ‘fishing out’ the grubs.
+Among the aye-aye’s peculiar features are its skeletally thin middle finger, with which it taps on branches before using its huge ears to listen for the reverberations of grubs scurrying in the cavities beneath the tree bark.
+We call this echolocation.
+If a grub is heard, the aye-aye rips open the cavity with its incredibly strong teeth and hooks out the grub with its highly dexterous fourth finger.
+This finger has its own ball and socket joint (just like your shoulder), making it especially effective at ‘fishing out’ the grubs.

-Even more worryingly, the aye-aye’s odd appearance has led to the rise of local superstitions regarding it as an evil omen and a crop-pest.
-In many areas, it’s killed on sight.
-Meanwhile, widespread habitat loss in Madagascar caused by agriculture and land development is putting the aye-aye’s forest home at risk.
+Conservationists are also worried because the aye-aye’s odd appearance has led to the rise of local superstitions that say it is an evil omen and a crop pest.
+In many areas, the aye-aye is killed on sight.
+Meanwhile, its habitat is becoming smaller and smaller because of farming and land development, putting the aye-aye’s forest home at risk.
 Together, these twin threats have resulted in a drastic decline in the aye-aye population.

 What’s being done?

-As of 2010, there were approximately 50 aye-ayes in various zoological collections worldwide, including a captive breeding programme involving various institutions managed under an European Endangered Species Programme (EEP) and a Species Survival Plan (SPP).
-However, the species has not yet bred successfully in second generation in captivity, meaning local conservation is the most important factor in improving its survival prospects.
-The local Malagasy organisation “Groupe d’Etude et de Recherche sur les Primates de Madagascar” (GERP) is leading a programme of work that includes population monitoring efforts, reforestation projects and community engagement and education to promote co-existence with lemurs.
+As of 2010, there were around 50 aye-ayes in zoos around the world, including a captive breeding programme involving various institutions managed under a European Endangered Species Programme (EEP) and a Species Survival Plan (SPP).
+Sadly, no aye-aye born in captivity has bred successfully yet, so conservation projects in Madagascar are vital to this incredible animal’s survival.
+The local Malagasy organisation ‘Groupe d’Etude et de Recherche sur les Primates de Madagascar’ (GERP) is leading a programme of work that includes population tracking, reforestation projects and working with the community to promote coexistence (living together) with lemurs, including the aye-aye.
 Monitoring efforts are led by volunteer forest patrols, including community members who are trained in gathering data and patrolling the forests.